matross/mapstache/README.md

 ```

 Any sane developer would want to eliminate this data duplication.
 This is where Mapstache comes into play.
 Assuming
-we're using Clostache as described above, we could refactor our config using the [mustache](http://mustache.github.io/)
+we're using Stencil as described above, we could refactor our config using the [mustache template syntax](http://mustache.github.io/):
-template syntax:

 ```yaml
 ---